 Apple reported in 2016 that there were nearly 800m iCloud accounts in existence.
 Allowing for growth since then -- if this news is verified -- this could be more than a third of all iCloud accounts affected.

 The waves of account locks will mean many users woke up to a locked account, after years of using iCloud without any incident, and others have experienced having their account locked 2 or three times in a row.

 As cyber-criminals are turning to Facebook, Twitter and other platforms to launch attacks on the cloud, the qualifiers of “suspicious user activity” are increasing in complexity.

 Apple have made a number of encryption and algorithm changes that look at user and device behaviour, and that they have set off a chain of further account lockings.
 In some cases, these seem to be leading to false-positive locks of accounts, sometimes several times in a row.

 A simple step to better secure iCloud accounts

 Critically, users should update their iCloud passwords if they haven’t already done so recently, and they should enable two-factor authentication (2FA) to better protect your account.
 We’ve got more information from this in our guide on recovering iCloud data and working with 2FA.
 Fortunately, as we wrote in our 2017 iCloud security round-up, Apple are going to be doing much more to encourage users to enable 2FA in their 10.3 release.

 How to unlock a locked iCloud account

 Where users of these services experience issues logging in, it may be where Apple has locked the iCloud account.
-To make it work again, first check iCloud settings, either on the device itself or via icloud.com, verify the account, pick a new password, and then log back into the iPhone Backup Extractor.
-The new credentials should work.
+To make it work again, first check iCloud settings, either on the device itself or via icloud.com and choose a new, secure, password.